Artificial intelligence: Defining artificial intelligence

-Alan Turing wrote in 1950 "I propose to consider the question 'can machines think'?"
-He advised changing the question from whether a machine "thinks", to "whether or not it is possible for machinery to show intelligent behaviour".
-He devised the Turing test, which measures the ability of a machine to simulate human conversation.
-Since we can only observe the behavior of the machine, it does not matter if it is "actually" thinking or literally has a "mind".
+Alan Turing investigated whether machines can show intelligent behaviour and think.
+In 1950, he proposed the Turing test, which measures the ability of a machine to simulate human conversation.
+Since we can only observe the behaviour of the machine, it does not matter if it is "actually" thinking or literally has a "mind".
 Turing notes that we can not determine these things about other people but "it is usual to have a polite convention that everyone thinks."

-The Turing test can provide some evidence of intelligence, but it penalizes non-human intelligent behavior.
+The Turing test can provide some evidence of intelligence, but it penalises non-human intelligent behaviour.

-Russell and Norvig agree with Turing that intelligence must be defined in terms of external behavior, not internal structure.
+Russell and Norvig agree with Turing that intelligence must be defined in terms of external behaviour, not internal structure.
 However, they are critical that the test requires the machine to imitate humans.
 "Aeronautical engineering texts", they wrote, "do not define the goal of their field as making 'machines that fly so exactly like pigeons that they can fool other pigeons.
 AI founder John McCarthy agreed, writing that "Artificial intelligence is not, by definition, simulation of human intelligence".

 McCarthy defines intelligence as "the computational part of the ability to achieve goals in the world".
 Another AI founder, Marvin Minsky, similarly describes it as "the ability to solve hard problems".
-The leading AI textbook defines it as the study of agents that perceive their environment and take actions that maximize their chances of achieving defined goals.
-These definitions view intelligence in terms of well-defined problems with well-defined solutions, where both the difficulty of the problem and the performance of the program are direct measures of the "intelligence" of the machine—and no other philosophical discussion is required, or may not even be possible.
+Artificial Intelligence: A Modern Approach defines it as the study of agents that perceive their environment and take actions that maximise their chances of achieving defined goals.

-Another definition has been adopted by Google, a major practitioner in the field of AI.
-This definition stipulates the ability of systems to synthesize information as the manifestation of intelligence, similar to the way it is defined in biological intelligence.
+The many differing definitions of AI have been critically analysed.
+During the 2020s AI boom, the term has been used as a marketing buzzword to promote products and services which do not use AI.

-As a result of the many circulating definitions scholars have started to critically analyze and order the AI discourse itself including discussing the many AI narratives and myths to be found within societal, political and academic discourses.
-Similarly, in practice, some authors have suggested that the term 'AI' is often used too broadly and vaguely.
-This raises the question of where the line should be drawn between AI and classical algorithms, with many companies during the early 2020s AI boom using the term as a marketing buzzword, often even if they did "not actually use AI in a material way".
+Legal definitions

-There has been debate over whether large language models exhibit genuine intelligence or merely simulate it by imitating human text.
+The International Organization for Standardization describes an AI system as a "an engineered system that generates outputs such as content, forecasts, recommendations, or decisions for a given set of human‑defined objectives, and can operate with varying levels of automation".
+The EU AI Act defines an AI system as "a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments".
+In the United States, influential but non‑binding guidance such as the National Institute of Standards and Technology's AI Risk Management Framework describes an AI system as "an engineered or machine-based system that can, for a given set of objectives, generate outputs such as predictions, recommendations, or decisions influencing real or virtual environments.
+AI systems are designed to operate with varying levels of autonomy".